What is sweet itch in horses?

 This horse’s mane is almost gone due to rubbing.
 She’s about a few days away from having open sores.

-Fortunately, there are some things that we can do to prevent this and help reverse the damage.
-First is prevention.
-Fly spray needs to become your friend, look for permethrins and benzyl benzoate as ingredients.
-Also make friends with a fly sheet.
-There are several companies that makes a fly sheet specific for midges, which basically covers your whole horse except the head and legs.
-Tail head, belly, neck, and face are all covered with awesomely designed panels and velcro and elastic.
-Your horse will appear to be in a bio-hazard suit, but that's exactly what he needs.
+- Also, make friends with a specialty fly sheet.
+There are several companies that make a fly sheet specific for midges, which basically covers your whole horse except the head and legs.
+Your horse’s tailhead, belly, neck, and face are all covered with awesomely designed panels and velcro and elastic.
+Your horse will appear to be in a bio-hazard suit, but that’s exactly what he needs.

-You also need to consult with your Veterinarian about the actual diagnosis of this, so that the appropriate medicated shampoos and topical creams can be prescribed.
-There are a lot of other things that can cause excessive itching and subsequent rubbing.
-Getting your Veterinarian involved in finding the cause will enhance your chances of a successful treatment.
-You and your Veterinarian can also discuss the use of antihistamines, which would be added to his food, or systemic steroids, although steroids carry great risks for laminitis in some horses.
+- You and your veterinarian can also discuss the use of antihistamines, which would be added to his food, or systemic steroids, although steroids carry great risks for laminitis in some horses.

 Sores and bald patches on this horse’s face from sweet itch.